 I love looking forward to a relaxed Sunday breakfast when I know I have time to make and eat something a little more special than cold cereal and fruit or a "no-brainer" piece of toast and preserves.

 The weekend is also when I usually have more time to look through my recipes and cookbooks.
 If you're like me, your have a bazillion recipes that you've collected from the start of food blogging, gleaned from wonderful sites.
 If you're also like me, you'll never have time to make all of them.
 But, every now and then, while I'm looking for something else on my computer I'll come across one of those recipes that I had saved and forgotten.

 This one I found while searching my computer files under Eggs as I was looking for Easter ideas.
 I had saved it from a post on Inn Cuisine, a blog that featured recipes from Inns and Bed and Breakfasts.
-This one came from from The Kate Shepard House Bed & Breakfast.
+Sadly, Inn Cuisine's site is not longer in existence.
+This particular recipe I saved came from from The Kate Shepard House Bed and Breakfast.

 Croissants are cut into approximately 1/4 inch or so thicknesses, lengthwise to make the 'nest for the egg.

 An egg is carefully dropped into each nest, seasoned with salt and pepper and then baked in the oven....